MarioROT/mariorot.github.io/content/english/portfolio/project-7.md

 challenges and possibilities presented by intelligent agents working together, and we look forward to applying these skills in future and more challenging endeavors.
-#### Project Requirements & Specifications

-This work is a research project, more details of the project can be found on the p[roject website](http://golem.iimas.unam.mx/home.php?lang=en&sec=home) and in [this article](https://scholar.google.nl/scholar?oi=bibs&cluster=16368582091687832750&btnI=1&hl=fr).
-Details on ask behavior can be found in this article presented at CEIAAIT 2019.

 </div>